Code-Institute-Submissions/nature-blog/README.md

 > [View live project here](https://helproudman.github.io/weather/)
 >
-> This is a simple weather application which allows users to search for their location and displays the current day and the forecast for the subsequent four days.
+> This is a nature blog which allows users to interact with the posts and make comments so that they can feel a part of a wider community and feel they are playing a part in helping nature.
 ---
 >
 ![responsivity image](readme-docs/responsive.png)